alexa/alexa-auto-sdk/samples/cpp/assets/MENU.md

 ### Login<a id="login"></a>

-The **Login** action sets the user config file path and restarts the application (without confirmation).
+***(Experimental)*** The **Login** action sets the user config file path and restarts the application (without confirmation).
 The application will stop and shut down, then reload and configure, register platform interfaces, and start the Engine.
 The user config file path is added to the configuration files.

 For example: